wp-plugins/my-social-network-page/readme.txt

 If you want to personalize the results, there is a css file into the folder.
 The css contains predefined class.
 You should edit it for a better integration in your theme.

-In the next few weeks, I want this plugin to display your youtube, dailymotion, facebook, and other social networks informations.
+In the next few weeks, I want this plugin to display your youtube, dailymotion, flickr facebook, and other social networks informations.

 == Installation ==